roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Auto Scaling/CronHPA.md

 -   Deployment: 6

 |-   If the number of pods desired by CronHPA is greater than the current number of pods, CronHPA adds pods to reach the desired number.
--   If the number of pods desired by CronHPA is smaller than the value of minReplicas in the HPA configuration, CronHPA changes the value of minReplicas. |
+-   If the number of pods desired by CronHPA is greater than the value of minReplicas in the HPA configuration, CronHPA changes the value of minReplicas. |
 |5/10|4|5|-   HPA \(min/max\): 4/10
 -   Deployment: 5